No products in the cart.

 Wright Kim Douglas ALC

 Lauriann Wright is an experienced probate litigator and estate planner located in Glendale California.
-For over 20 years, she has been practicing all phases of probate law and litigation, including conservatorships, guardianships, trusts, and probate estates, throughout Los Angeles, Orange and Riverside Counties.
-She has been named as a Southern California Super Lawyer in Trust and Estate Litigation for five consecutive years, from 2012 through 2016.
-For 2016, she will also be listed as one of "The Best Lawyers in America" in Litigation by Best Lawyers.
-She was recently named as a member of the National Advocates: Top 100 of Wills, Trust, and Estates Lawyers.
+For over 25 years, she has been practicing all phases of probate law and litigation, including conservatorships, guardianships, trusts, and probate estates, throughout Los Angeles, Orange, and Riverside Counties.
+The focus of her practice is the representation of professional fiduciaries, with success in helping fiduciaries maintain neutrality amid litigation among family members.
+She also represents select private clients in trust and estate litigation matters, like will and trust contests.
+She has been named as a Southern California Super Lawyer in Trust and Estate Litigation for over ten consecutive years, from 2012 through 2022.
+In fact, for 2020 through 2022, she has been named one of the Top 100 Super Lawyers in Southern California and, for 2021, she was named one of the Top 50 Women Super Lawyers in Southern California.
+For 2016 through 2022, she is also listed as one of "The Best Lawyers in America" in Litigation / Probate by Best Lawyers and her law firm has been named a Best Law Firm by U.S. News & World Report as well.
+And she has been named as a member of the National Advocates: Top 100 of Wills, Trust, and Estates Lawyers.
+She has also been AV Rated Preeminent by Martindale-Hubbell, the highest possible rating in both legal ability and ethical standards.

-Ms. Wright has conducted numerous contested probate bench trials, dozens of depositions, and written and argued several probate appeals.
+Mrs. Wright has conducted numerous contested probate bench trials, dozens of depositions, and written and argued several probate appeals.
 She has successfully represented professional fiduciaries in contested and protracted probate litigation proceedings in numerous multi-million dollar trusts and estates.
+Her representation of fiduciaries has included high-profile matters involving the Disney family as well as Britney Spears.
 She has also served as a fiduciary herself through court appointments as a receiver for real property, guardian ad litem, and trustee.
-Ms. Wright has worked with the Los Angeles County Sheriff’s Office on numerous financial elder abuse cases and has been able to successfully recover substantial assets for the elderly victims.
-She is also a member of the Los Angeles County Probate Volunteer Panel as well as the Trusts and Estates Sections of the State Bar and the Los Angeles County Bar.
-Ms. Wright has completed and continues to participate in substantial continuing legal education course work in specialized probate law topics.
+Mrs. Wright has worked with the Los Angeles County Sheriff’s Office on numerous financial elder abuse cases and has been able to successfully recover substantial assets for the elderly victims.
+She is also a member of the Los Angeles County Court Appointed Counsel Panel as well as the Trusts and Estates Sections of the State Bar and the Los Angeles County Bar.

-Ms. Wright graduated from University of California, Hastings College of the Law in 1994 with her Juris Doctorate, including a semester of specialized coursework in international law completed at University of Leiden Law School, Leiden, the Netherlands.
-Ms. Wright was admitted to the California Bar in December 1994 and is admitted to practice in all the California state and federal trial and appellate courts.
+Mrs. Wright graduated from University of California, Hastings College of the Law in 1994 with her Juris Doctorate, including a semester of specialized coursework in international law completed at University of Leiden Law School, Leiden, the Netherlands.
+Mrs. Wright was admitted to the California Bar in December 1994 and is admitted to practice in all the California state and federal trial and appellate courts.

 The program recording date is March 9, 2018.